MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

 ---
 lab:
-    title: 'Create a Custom Skill for Azure Cognitive Search'
+    title: 'Create a Custom Skill for Azure AI Search'
     module: 'Module 12 - Creating a Knowledge Mining Solution'
 ---

-# Create a Custom Skill for Azure Cognitive Search
+# Create a Custom Skill for Azure AI Search

-Azure Cognitive Search uses an enrichment pipeline of cognitive skills to extract AI-generated fields from documents and include them in a search index.
+Azure AI Search uses an enrichment pipeline of AI skills to extract AI-generated fields from documents and include them in a search index.
 There's a comprehensive set of built-in skills that you can use, but if you have a specific requirement that isn't met by these skills, you can create a custom skill.

 In this exercise, you'll create a custom skill that tabulates the frequency of individual words in a document to generate a list of the top five most used words, and add it to a search solution for Margie's Travel - a fictitious travel agency.